NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Node](images/lollipop33.png)](images/lollipop33.png "Click to see the full image.")

 Clicking on a node displays a sample table for the disease type or primary site.
-In the figure below, the user selected ‘Plasma Cell Tumors’.
+In the figure below, the user selected 'Plasma Cell Tumors'.
 The sample annotation table appears for all Plasma Cell Tumors.

 [![Sample Annotation Table 1](images/lollipop34.png)](images/lollipop34.png "Click to see the full image.")

-An aggregate sample table is available by clicking the ‘Info’ button in the center of the sunburst.
+An aggregate sample table is available by clicking the 'Info' button in the center of the sunburst.
 This displays all the samples associated with that variant.
 In the screen recording below the aggregate sample table appears for KRAS - G12D.

 [![Sample Annotation Table 2](images/lollipop35.gif)](images/lollipop35.gif "Click to see the full image.")

-Clicking on the sample name hyperlink opens a new tab to the sample’s  GDC Case Summary page.
+Clicking on the sample name hyperlink opens a new tab to the sample's  GDC Case Summary page.

 Clicking on the variant label in the center removes the sunburst chart.